Kodlak15/aoc2023/src/day12/notes.md

 - use sliding windows to find all group combinations, and determine which are possible
 - from left to right, start by determining the range of possibilities for each group
+- if a number of consecutive broken coils is found equal to the leftmost (moving) window, stop shifting that window there
 - once the range of possibilities is established, find all possible combinations

      0 1 2 3 4 5 6 7 8 9 t e